 Dysphagia is not a disease, but a symptom that can have many causes, including:

-• Neurological disorders (such as stroke, dementia, and head injuries)
+- Neurological disorders (such as stroke, dementia, and head trauma)

 If you experience symptoms such as coughing during or after meals, difficulty or fatigue while eating, changes in your voice, or weight loss, it is essential to consult your doctor and a speech-language pathologist before making any changes to your diet on your own.

-Risks that should not be underestimated within the family
+Risks in the family that should not be underestimated

 If not recognized and managed properly, dysphagia can lead to: